NietoDeveloper/BriefCase/README.md

 Welcome to my personal information site!
 This site serves as an online portfolio and a way to showcase my personal and professional details.

-## About

-This website is a hub for:

-- Sharing my professional background, skills, and achievements.
-- Highlighting projects and accomplishments.
-- Providing a central location for networking and contact   information.